-Impact on shell scripting and command line tools' usability was significant.
+Impact on shell script usability was significant.
 Since each shell command spawns a new process, users must grant permissions for every command individually.2 A partial mitigation involved redirection operators (>, >>), which force the shell interpreter to handle file operations, allowing child processes to inherit permissions.
 However, this approach breaks compatibility with existing scripts.
 This limitation was anticipated, and potential solutions are discussed in section 5.5.